jonatankruszewski/m201-mongodb-mongodb-performance/notes.md

 - Indexes need to be mantained.
 - Indexes all fields!
 - db.coll.createindex({"$**": 1})
-- Useful for unpredictable worloads
+- Useful for unpredictable workloads

 ### QUIZ WILDCARD INDEXES

 Using the wildcardProjection flag with Wildcard Indexes, we can:
-Attempts Remaining:∞Unlimited Attempts

 Check all answers that apply: